Sign In Register

 Healthcare Facilities158

-Burton has an average annual temperature of 53°F (12°C).
+Burton experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 27°F in January while summers reach 76°F in July.
-Annual precipitation is 36.4 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 36.4 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 650 feet.

 Temperature